-Template keeps sizes and distances in pixels.
+NOTE Template keeps sizes and distances in pixels.

-When editing svg xml source, please change things inside special comment mark-up "<!--{ }-" very carefully.
-Otherwise invoice generation may be broken.
-Please be sure that document structure repeats default invoice template: has the same groups (<g/>/>) elements on the top level, text inside special comments mark-up "<!--{ }-" preserved or changed appropriately, svg xml structure is correct.
+IMPORTANTWhen editing svg xml source, please change things inside special comment mark-up "<!--{ }-" very carefully.
+Failure to do so may result in potential disruptions to the invoice generation process.
+Please be sure that document structure repeats default invoice template: has the same groups (<g/>>) elements on the top level, text inside special comments mark-up "<!--{ }-" preserved or changed appropriately, svg xml structure is correct.